Deep-Symmetry/beat-link/CONTRIBUTING.md

 Before you can start contributing to Beat Link, you'll need to set up your environment first.
-Fork and clone the repo and install [Maven][mavem] to install the project dependencies and manage builds.
+Fork and clone the repo and install [Maven][maven] to install the project dependencies and manage builds.
 We find [IntelliJ IDEA][idea] (even the free Community Edition) an incredibly productive environment for Java work, but use whatever IDE or editor works best for you (we always have [GNU Emacs][emacs] open